jingherng/cag-ims/README.md

 ## PRE-SETUP

-Configure sequelize.config.ts and config.json in src/api/config to your local mysql database's username and password.
+1. Configure sequelize.config.ts and config.json in src/api/config to your local mysql database's username and password.
+2. npm i

 ## APP START UP